 Crossing red lines: What's annoying Asian nations most?

-How can you get under the skin of an Asian country?
-Diplomatic body searches, bomber flights, shrine statues and even doormats have set governments on edge.
+In this Nov.
+10, 2016, file photo, a TV screen shows images of then U.S. President-elect Donald Trump, right, and North Korean leader Kim Jong Un during a news program at the Seoul Railway Station in Seoul, South Korea.
 South Korea takes offense first, and most regularly, with Japan, largely over disputes stemming from Tokyo's 35-year colonization of the Korean Peninsula in the early 20th century.

 Discussions